It’s that time of year again: daylight saving time ends at 2 a.m. on Sunday, November 1st, when clocks move back an hour.

 - Don’t stay up extra late on Saturday night because you are gaining an hour of sleep.
 That’ll just mess up your sleep schedule even more.

-- Make sure you keep bedrooms dark in the morning (after DST ends, the mornings will be lighter earlier).
+- Make sure you keep bedrooms dark in the morning (after daylight saving time ends, the mornings will be lighter earlier).

 - Eat a healthy breakfast when you first wake up, as food is one way to tell your body it’s the beginning of the day.